 If causal factors like faulty wiring, a gas leak, or human error resulted in the fire and your injuries, you do not have to suffer economically too.
-Your burn injury lawyer can help you get the compensation you are legally due.
+A personal injury attorney that specializes as a burn injury lawyer can help you get the compensation you are legally due.

 The Costs of Recovery from Burn Injuries